Ankur-Singh-jpg/Ankur-Singh-jpg/README.md

 <!-- **Indominous1/Indominous1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 ## You are welcome to my Github.
 Have fun exploring the repositories and do give them a ✨, if you like them.

-- 🔭 I’m currently working on Java, Web Developement, AWS and Spring
+- 🔭 I’m currently working on C/C++, Web Developement, Node.js, Mobile Application Developement
-- 🌱 I’m currently learning  Python and Cloud
+- 🌱 I’m currently learning  Firebase and Cloud
-- 👯 I’m looking to collaborate on Cloud Projects and Full Stack
+- 👯 I’m currently working on improving my Problem Solving and Developement Skills
 <!-- - 🤔 I’m looking for help with -->
 - 💬 Ask me about Techs
-- 📫 How to reach me: <a href="mailto: thekishoranand2gmail.com">Email</a>
+- 📫 How to reach me: <a href="mailto: ankursinghvns759@gmail.com">Email</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am die-hard fan of Robert Downey Jr.